JSQLParser/JSqlParser/README.md

 Assertions.assertEquals("b", b.getColumnName());
 ```

 JSQLParser-4.9 was the last JDK8 compatible version.
-The recent JSQLParser-5.0 depends on JDK11 and introduces API breaking changes to the AST Visitors.
+JSQLParser-5.0 and later depend on JDK11 and introduce API breaking changes to the AST Visitors.
 Please see the Migration Guide for the details.

 ## [Supported Grammar and Syntax](https://jsqlparser.github.io/JSqlParser/syntax.html)